Five platforms. One ecosystem. Zero specs.

 2

-Days to assemble a full prototype
+Days to the first full prototype

 0